Logo

 Securing Identity as the New Enterprise Perimeter

 The smartphone has become the center of enterprise identity, and the security model underneath it has not kept pace.
 For organizations under real regulatory, sovereignty, and compliance obligations, that gap is no longer acceptable.
 Secure VMI closes it by taking the data out of the endpoint equation entirely.
-Enterprise applications stay inside the controlled infrastructure; users get secure access from any approved device, and a compromised phone becomes an access problem rather than a data breach.
+Enterprise applications stay inside the controlled infrastructure; users get secure access from any approved device, and a lost phone becomes an access problem rather than a data breach.
 As mobile threats keep evolving and identity settles in as the new perimeter, the organizations that come out ahead will be the ones willing to revisit the assumptions their security architecture was built on.

 Want to find out whether Secure VMI fits your organization?
 Request a briefing with our team to see how you can strengthen BYOD security, meet data sovereignty requirements, and protect sensitive information without sacrificing productivity or user privacy.